dewloosh/PolyMesh/README.md

 The [PolyMesh](https://PolyMesh.readthedocs.io/en/latest/) library aims to provide the tools to build and analyse meshes with complex topologies.
 Meshes can be built like a dictionary, using arbitarily nested layouts and then be translated to [VTK](https://vtk.org/) or  [PyVista](https://docs.pyvista.org/).
 For plotting, there is also support for [K3D](http://k3d-jupyter.org/), [Matplotlib](https://matplotlib.org/) and [Plotly](https://plotly.com/python/).

 The data model is built around [Awkward](https://awkward-array.org/doc/main/), which makes it possible to attach nested, variable-sized data to the points or the cells in a mesh, also providing interfaces to other popular libraries like [Pandas](https://vtk.org/) or [PyArrow](https://arrow.apache.org/docs/python/index.html).
-Implementations are fast as we rely on vector math capabilities of [NumPy](https://numpy.org/doc/stable/index.html), other computationally sensitive calculations are JIT-compiled using [Numba](https://numba.pydata.org/) when necessary.
-Here and there we also use [NetworkX](https://networkx.org/documentation/stable/index.html#), [Scipy](https://scipy.org/), [SymPy](https://www.sympy.org/en/index.html) and [scikit-learn](https://scikit-learn.org/stable/).
+Implementations are fast as we rely on the vector math capabilities of [NumPy](https://numpy.org/doc/stable/index.html), while other computationally sensitive calculations are JIT-compiled using [Numba](https://numba.pydata.org/) where necessary.

+Here and there we also use [NetworkX](https://networkx.org/documentation/stable/index.html#), [SciPy](https://scipy.org/), [SymPy](https://www.sympy.org/en/index.html) and [scikit-learn](https://scikit-learn.org/stable/).

 ## **Motivating example**